Challenges to diagnosing EPI

 Consider PERTs—the standard of care for EPI treatment—as part of your comprehensive EPI management plan.2,12

 *EPI Uncovered is based on an online survey conducted by Harris Poll from May 17 through June 20, 2016.
-It included 1,001 US adults ages 18 and older who experienced at least 2 gastrointestinal issues 3 or more times in the past 3 months (“patients”), as well as 250 primary care physicians (PCPs) and 250 gastroenterologists in the US who are ages 18 years or older and licensed.
+It included 1,001 US adults ages 18 and older who experienced at least 2 gastrointestinal issues 3 or more times in the past 3 months (“patients”), as well as 250 primary care physicians (PCPs) and 250 gastroenterologists in the United States who are ages 18 years or older and licensed.
 Figures for patients were weighted where necessary based on age, education, gender, race/ethnicity, region, income, size of household, marital status, and likelihood to be online to bring them into line with their actual proportions in the population.
 Figures for PCPs and gastroenterologists were weighted on years in practice, gender, and region, where necessary, to bring them into line with their actual proportions in the population.

-Retrospective study to quantify the time between the presence of symptoms suggestive of EPI prior to initiating a PERT.
+†Retrospective study to quantify the time between the presence of symptoms suggestive of EPI prior to initiating a PERT.
 To be eligible for the study, a patient must: 1) have a history of at least 1 medical claim in each year during the 5-year study period (between 2014 and 2019), 2) have at least 1 EPI diagnosis during this period, and 3) have initiated PERT in 2019.
 Time to PERT was based on the first occurrence of the symptom code prior to PERT prescription claim.

 AGA = American Gastroenterological Association; EPI = exocrine pancreatic insufficiency; GI = gastrointestinal; PERT = pancreatic enzyme replacement therapy.